ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 * **Impediment Remover:** An impediment is a problem that goes beyond the self-organization of the Development Team.
 Make sure the team understands and uses their own ability to solve problems and be self-organized.
 It might also create an opportunity for the team to come up with creative ideas to solve the impediments themselves.
 * **Facilitator:** Being a Scrum Master also means facilitating the team in transparency, inspection and adaptation.
 It is also through great facilitation that the Scrum Master succeeds in getting more value out of every event.
 * **Coach:** It's important to stay away from the solution and ask questions in order to facilitate discovery of solutions.
 Of course, the Scrum Master may offer new perspectives to help the team reach a solution.
 * **Servant Leader:** Remember that the Scrum Master serves others.
-Being able to read the room and facilitate conflict within the team is a very important responsibility of the Scrum Master.
+Being able to read the room, manage conflict and facilitate resolutions within the team is a very important responsibility of the Scrum Master.
 Make sure to lead by example and make others feel comfortable with failing.
 * **Mentor:** The difference between coaching and mentoring is that for mentoring, having in-depth knowledge is crucial.
 A mentor helps the team understand the practices and principles of Agile and transfers his or her knowledge of the subject.
 * **Manager:** The Scrum Master manages a whole bunch of things: the culture, the Scrum process, team health, Scrum values, impediments and boundaries of self-organization.
 These boundaries need managing because boundaries that work for one team might not work for another.
 * **Change Agent:** It's essential to try to influence the company culture to open up to Scrum so the Scrum Team can flourish and thrive.